RajiaRani/RajiaRani/README.md

 I'm enthusiastic about embracing new challenges and acquiring diverse skills.
 Let's connect and explore the exciting intersection of my teaching experience and burgeoning tech skills! 🌐💻✨

 - 🌍 I'm based in India.
-- 📫 How to reach me @rajiarani.syal@gmail.com or rajiacr143@gmail.com
+- 📫 How to reach me @rajiarani.syal@gmail.com
 - 🧠 I'm learning Web Development.